Irrevocable Trust California: What You Need to Know

 When assets pass through a revocable trust at the settlor’s death, beneficiaries generally receive a “step-up” in the cost basis to the fair market value at the date of death.
 This can eliminate significant capital gains tax on appreciated assets.
 The rules for irrevocable trusts depend on the specific type and structure, so working with a qualified estate planning attorney is essential.

-Asset Protection: A Key Difference
+Asset Protection: The Biggest Difference Between Trusts

 One of the most significant differences between revocable and irrevocable trusts is asset protection.